 Comprehensive analysis of Baidu Ernie Bot's strengths and weaknesses based on real user feedback and expert evaluation.

-Purpose-built for Chinese business, legal, and academic contexts
+Purpose-built for Chinese business, legal, and academic contexts with native multimodal image generation

-Content moderation follows Chinese regulatory requirements
+Content moderation follows Chinese regulatory requirements, limiting discussion of politically sensitive topics

-Documentation and developer resources primarily in Chinese
+Documentation, SDKs, and developer community resources are overwhelmingly in Chinese

-6 areas for improvement that potential users should consider.
+5 areas for improvement that potential users should consider.

 Anthropic Console is the official developer platform for managing Claude AI API access, monitoring usage, generating API keys, and building AI-powered applications with comprehensive project management and team collaboration tools.